amphp/http-server/docs/http.md

 return (new Aerys\Host)->use($router);
 ```

 The Router is using [FastRoute from Nikita Popov](https://github.com/nikic/FastRoute) and inherits its dynamic possibilities.
-Hence it is possible to to use dynamic routes, the matches will be in a third $routes array passed to the callable.
+Hence it is possible to use dynamic routes, the matches will be in a third $routes array passed to the callable.
 This array will contain the matches keyed by the identifiers in the route.

 A trailing `/?` on the route will make the slash optional and, when the route is called with a slash, issue a 302 Temporary Redirect to the canonical route without trailing slash.